necator9/detection_method/README.md

 The method can be used **only** when following conditions are satisfied:
 1) Known intrinsic and extrinsic (angle about X axis and height of installation) camera parameters.
 2) The camera is mounted on a static object.
-3) Trained classifier for a particular usage scenario.
+3) The [trained classifier](https://github.com/necator9/model_training) for a particular usage scenario.
 The training uses 3D object models and camera parameters on input.

 ## Usage
 ```